SAP and unions: Germany

-Works Council

-On 23 February 2006, three employees at SAP in Germany initiated the legal process to form a works council.
-All three of the initiators were members of IG Metall trade union.
-In a vote held at the election meeting on 2 March, 91% of employees opposed the formation of an electoral board, the precursor to forming a works council.
-German labour law guarantees the right to form a works council, so the three initiators petitioned the Mannheim Labour Court on 5 March to appoint an electoral board.
-On 14 March, the SAP Supervisory Board responded by organizing another election meeting on 30 March, with a group of employees perceived as more distant to trade unions to administer the works council elections, making the court application redundant.
-Other companies, like IBM already had works councils.
+On 23 February 2006, three SAP employees in Germany began the legal process of forming a works council.
+All three initiators were members of the IG Metall trade union.

+In a vote held at the election meeting on 2 March, 91% of employees opposed the formation of an electoral board — the precursor to forming a works council.
+As German labour law guarantees the right to form a works council, the three initiators petitioned the Mannheim Labour Court on 5 March to appoint an electoral board.
+On 14 March, the SAP Supervisory Board responded by organising another election meeting for 30 March, at which a group of employees perceived as being less involved with trade unions would administer the works council elections, thus rendering the court application redundant.
+Other companies, such as IBM, already had works councils in place.

-2006 election
+2006 works council election

-On 21 June 2006, 65% of the 10,800 employees of SAP voted amongst 10 different candidates lists fielding over 400 employees in total.
-A 37 person Works Council was established for the first time, with 16 seats going to Wir für Dich (We For You), 11 seats to MUT (Note: MUT stands for Menschenverstand, Unternehmenskultur und Transparent (Common sense, Corporate culture and Transparency)) and 3 seats each for the lists Die Unabhängigen (The Independent), ABS and Pro Betriebsrat (Pro Works Council) and the remaining seat to TEAM.
+On 21 June 2006, 65% of SAP's 10,800 employees voted among ten different candidate lists, with over 400 employees standing in total.
+This resulted in the establishment of a 37-person Works Council, with Wir für Dich (We for You) receiving 16 seats, MUT receiving 11 seats, (Note: MUT stands for Menschenverstand, Unternehmenskultur und Transparent (Common sense, Corporate culture and Transparency)) Die Unabhängigen (The Independents), ABS and Pro Betriebsrat (Pro Works Council) receiving 3 seats each, and TEAM receiving 1 seat.
 Four other lists did not receive enough votes to win any seats.
-The initial 3 colleagues who started the election process were on the Pro Betriebsrat list.
+The three colleagues who initiated the election process were on the Pro Betriebsrat list.

-in December, management promoted a unified works council election at SAP Germany.
+Later, in December, management promoted a unified works council election across SAP Germany.
 At SAP Systems Integration (SI), separate elections were held at all 6 locations in Germany.
 In 2008, SAP SI merged with SAP Germany, resulting in a single works council.

-2022 election
+2022 works council election

 In the works council election on 5 May 2022, 15 out of 45 seats, or one-third went to the IG Metall and ver.di trade union lists.
 Both works council chair positions were held by union representatives for the first time in SAP history.
 Eberhard Schick from the IG Metall affiliated Pro Mitbestimmung (Pro Codetermination) list was elected as works council chair, and Anne Schmitz of the ver.di affiliated Upgrade list as deputy chair.

+2026 works council election

+In the works council election in March 2026, the 45 seats were distributed among 10 different lists.
+11 seats went to the IG Metall affiliated Pro Mitbestimmung, 8 seats to MUT & Stark, (Note: MUT stands for Menschenverstand, Unternehmenskultur und Transparent (Common sense, Corporate culture and Transparency)) 7 seats to Wir für Dich (We for You), 5 seats to "Triple E", 5 seats to ver.di affiliated Pro Betriebsrat (Pro Works Council).
+The remaining 5 lists got 1 or 2 seats each.